federicopellegatta/raytracing/README.md

 If you wish to contribute or you have just found any bug, please open an issue or a pull request on our GitHub repository.
 Thank you!

 ## Licence
-Ray-Tracing is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and is available for free.
+raytracer is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and is available for free.
 See the file [LICENCE.md](https://github.com/federicopellegatta/raytracing/blob/master/LICENCE.md).